Astrology A sociologist plans to conduct a survey to estimate the... | Channels for Pearson+

 Confidence Level

 The confidence level represents the degree of certainty that the true population parameter lies within the confidence interval.
 A 99% confidence level means that if the survey were repeated multiple times, 99% of the calculated intervals would contain the true percentage of adults who believe in astrology.
-This high level of confidence typically requires a larger sample size.
+This high level of confidence indicates a strong assurance in the results, but it also requires a larger sample size.

 Recommended video: